Designing for Wholeness

 The methodology behind design thinking was developed by IDEO and popularized by the Stanford d.school as a way to create real-world solutions to real-world problems.
 At Ever Present Life, we begin and end with the user in mind, which allows us to develop initiatives that are more impactful and sustainable than those developed through typical top-down approaches.

 How Saint Mary's College uses the Wholeness Framework to help students more effectively manage stress and reduce anxiety

-Becky Lindstrom evaluated the needs of the college relative to the existing campus culture and available resources, and then customized the Wholeness Framework to establish a shared vision of what it means to educate a "whole" student.
+Becky Lindstrom evaluated the needs of the college relative to the existing campus culture and available resources, and then created the Wholeness Framework to establish a shared vision of what it means to educate a "whole" student.
 The Peer Mentor program at the college was strengthened to provide first-year students with the tools and strategies they need to increase emotional resilience.
 Becky also created the Wholeness Coaching Method™ to train the first cohort of Peer Coaches at Saint Mary's.
-In only 12 hours, students were able to develop the basic coaching skills necessary to actively listen to, validate, and empower their peers.
-She is now in the process of helping the college pivot to empower students from a distance as a result of the COVID-19 pandemic.
+With 12-16 hours of online training, students were able to develop the basic coaching skills necessary to actively listen to, validate, and empower their peers.

 If you'd like to discuss what's possible for your organization, please fill out the contact form below...